This is the multi-page printable view of this section. Click here to print.

 | Jasmine |

-Expand a bag with a query-defined OutputSchema
+Expand a bag and use the OutputSchema option:

 datatable(d:dynamic)